01.030: Production and Hosting of Major Events

 4. Is consistent with other university policy.

-In making their assessment, the committee shall consider the degree to which the event can be implemented in a manner that reasonably assures the safety and health of all involved, considering specifically the following criteria:
+In making their assessment, the committee shall consider the degree to which the event can be implemented in a manner that reasonably assures the safety and health of all involved and ensures there are adequate university resources to support, considering specifically the following criteria:

 1. Facility and Audience